 The trail from Dovan to Sirdibas follows the east bank to a 93m suspension bridge over the Yaru Khola.
 After that, the trail ascends up on stone stairs and descend back to the river before climbing to Thado Bharyang.
 At Thado Bharyang, we cross the west bank of the Budhi Gandaki river and ascend up a ridge and follows the river gently upwards to the village of Jagat.
 Further, we’ll Walk on to Salleri, via a cliff-side trail which offers the views of Shringi Himal (7,187m/23,580ft) to the north.
 We will finally descend to Sirdibas.
 Overnight stay in Sirdibas.

-Sirdibas is the place from where Tsum valley starts and hence, Nepal government officials are going to check our permit.
+Sirdibas is the place from where Tsum valley starts and hence, Nepal government officers are going to check our permit.
 We will start our trek to Lokpa leaving Sirdibas.
 Following the trail alongside the Shyar Khola, we will finally reach Lokpa after 6 hours of trek.
 Overnight stay at Lokpa.

 The trekking distance from Lokpa to Chhekampar is approximately 13 Kms and the trek today will take around 6 hours.
 Chhekampar has linked villages of Chhokang and Paro.
 At Chhekampar, the valley broadens and we can spot mount Himal Chuli in the west. we’ll stay overnight at lodge in Chhekampar.